purplesyringa/site/blog/recovering-garbled-bitcoin-addresses/index.md

 - `base + B + C`
 - `base + A + B + C`

 The weird part is *how* we compute them.
-To compute `base + A + B + C`, we start with `base` and then iteratively add three numbers to it, even though we have computed `base + B + C` on the previous step, and just remembering that value and adding `A` to it would be faster.
+To calculate `base + A + B + C`, we start with `base` and then iteratively add three numbers to it, even though we have computed `base + B + C` in the previous step, and just remembering that value and adding `A` to it would be faster.

 So, can we optimize this computation?
-Of course we can!
+Of course, we can!

-What we've been doing before was basically asking three questions in a row:
+What we've been doing before was asking three questions in a row:

 - Do we add `A` or not?
 - Do we add `B` or not?
 - Do we add `C` or not?

-...and iterating through all possible combinations.
-We can instead interpret this process as a *recursive* walk down a decision tree, rather than a flat algorithm:
+And iterating through all possible combinations.
+We can instead interpret this process as a *recursive* walk down a decision tree rather than a flat algorithm:

 ```tikz
 \node[draw,diamond,thick,aspect=2] (Root) at(0,0) {Add A?};